Tech-Meet-10-IITB-Solutions/SuryaDrishti/docs/Data Sources.md

 tags: [Inter IIT]
 title: Data Sources
 created: '2022-03-17T10:54:56.648Z'
-modified: '2022-03-18T09:39:24.698Z'
+modified: '2022-03-18T15:32:41.299Z'
 ---

 # Data Sources

-ISRO's PRADAN website for Solar X-ray data: https://pradan.issdc.gov.in/pradan/ Register to get into the data archive of Chandrayaan-2 payload data.
+The data that was used for development and testing is hosted on ISRO's PRADAN website for Solar X-ray data: https://pradan.issdc.gov.in/pradan/
+Register to get into the data archive of Chandrayaan-2 payload data.
 After registering and logging in, go to XSM (X-ray Solar Monitor) where required data and manuals to read and use the data are present.
-The lightcurve data of XSM is the only input for this analysis.
+The lightcurve data of XSM is the only input that is being used for this analysis.

 ### Acknowledgement